Northern Oregon Coast - Things to See and Do

 - In between it all, don't forget to take in some shopping while visiting.
 Seaside Carousel Mall makes it easy to get in some shopping, and don't forget to ride the carousel while there!

 It wasn't until 1905 that Cannon Beach was referred to by this name; before that, it was named Elk Creek.
 Known for its big "rock" called Haystack Rock, you can find so much beauty in this little town.
 Plus, cute little shops to browse as you stroll the main street.
 Wait, though, there is more you can find while visiting.

 - Get out and hike.
-There are quite a few near Cannon Beach that you can find and all ranges of hiking levels to meet what you are wanting.
+There are quite a few outdoor activities near Cannon Beach that you can find and all ranges of hiking levels to meet what you are wanting.
 A couple notable hiking trails are Clatsop Loop Trail and Cape Falcon Trail.
 Keep your eyes peeled while on your hike because you never know you may spot a whale as well.

 - Visit Ecola State Park - not only is the view beautiful but there have been a few movies filmed right at this location.
 Make sure to watch for the Roosevelt Elk who likes the meadows around this area and look up for the Bald Eagles above you.
 Also view Tillamook Rock Lighthouse from this location.
 So much to see!

 - Branch out with something a little different while visiting.
 Take a cooking class with EVOO Cannon Beach Cooking.

 - Wanna build a sandcastle?
 Take part or even just admire the amazing creations with the Sandcastle Contest in June.
 Make plans now.